 Removes noise by applying a median filter.

-Opens a dialog for defining solarization.
-Solarization refers to an effect that looks like what can happen when there is too much light during photo development.
-The colors become partly inverted.
+Opens a dialogue box for defining solarisation.
+Solarisation refers to an effect that looks like what can happen when there is too much light during photo development.
+The colours become partly inverted.

 Specifies the degree and type of solarisation.